jonaskello/esphome-external-components/components/adc_ulp/README.md

 This component uses the FSM ULP on ESP32 or ESP32-S3 to read ADC and wake the CPU when a threshold is reached.
 It works similar to the regular `adc` component but the ULP reads at `update_interval` and only wakes the CPU if `threshold` is reached, and only then is the value sent.

+Note that this component does not put the CPU to sleep, it only starts the ULP program on shutdown which wakes the CPU up.
+You need to use the `deep_sleep` component with the action `deep_sleep.enter` to do put the CPU to sleep.
+If you are using MQTT then a good place to do this is after the `mqtt` component has connected and sent the values.
+See the example yaml below how to do that.

 # example configuration:

 ```yaml